In today’s online world, you can buy everything from shoes to mattresses to SUVs over the internet, would you buy kitchen cabinets online?

 - Are they the manufacturer, or do they re-sell other people’s product?

-3. The homeowner is responsible for taking measurements and hiring installers.
+3. The homeowner needs to take measurements and hire installers.

 3 Tips to Buy Kitchen Cabinets Online

-1. Compare Cabinet Costs and Save Your Kitchen Remodeling Budget.
+1. Compare Cabinet Prices to Reduce Your Remodeling Costs.

 Online companies operate at lower costs than the brick-and-mortar stores.
 By selling cabinets directly to consumers over the internet, online companies can operate without the overhead of retail spaces or large inventories.
 By operating at much lower costs, online companies can pass big savings to their customers.

-Online companies such as CliqStudios include features like plywood construction, dovetailed drawers, and soft-close hinges with no extra charges.
-But it’s often the case that cabinet dealers will charge extra for these quality features: an extra 20% for plywood construction; 18% for a painted white finish.
+We include features like plywood construction, dovetailed drawers, and soft-close hinges with no extra charges.
+Other cabinet brands may charge extra for these quality cabinet features.

 2. Shop kitchen cabinets at your convenience.